 But, the findings that smaller amygdala size associated with ADHD is pretty pronounced- especially when the condition seems to reverse with age- and that correlates with a decrement in ADHD symptomatology.
 There still is a genetic component (70% of the difference that manifests as ADHD diagnosis) – which may be the cause why there is delayed brain development in young folk.
 But, that data needs more study.

 In the meantime, other studies among twins – where one child manifests ADHD and the other doesn’t- proceed.
-A new one, with Dr. Luisa Livingstone at the helm (with her co-researcher William Conventry [both from University of New England, Australia], and EG Willcutt [U of Colorado], RK Olson [Linkoping, Sweden] and B Byre [Stavanger, Norway]) has just been published in the Journal of Abnormal Child Psychology (The title: Does the Environment Have an Enduring Effect on ADHD?
+A new one, with Luisa Livingstone as the primary author (with her co-researcher Dr. William Conventry [both folks were from University of New England, Australia], and EG Willcutt [U of Colorado], RK Olson [Linkoping, Sweden] and B Byre [Stavanger, Norway]) has just been published in the Journal of Abnormal Child Psychology (The title: Does the Environment Have an Enduring Effect on ADHD?
 A Longitudinal Study of Monozygotic Twin Differences in Children.)

 This study examined 1024 identical twins (that’s 2048 folks) in the US, Scandinavia, and Australia.
 Since these are identical twins, the only difference between the twins should be environmental influences.
 The children were followed from preschool to third grade; but it was parental evaluation of the children that was the data employed in this study.

-The children were evaluated using the Disruptive Behavior Rating Scale, a 9 question survey concerned with hyperactivity and inattentiveness.
+The children were evaluated using the Disruptive Behavior Rating Scale, a 18 question survey concerned with hyperactivity and inattentiveness (each involved 9 questions).
 (This is considered to be a valid test.
 Except my research expects the survey to be 45 questions!)